philrz/super/book/src/dev/libraries/python.md

 super db init -db scratch
 super db serve -db scratch
 ```
-> Or you can launch the [Desktop app](https://zui.brimdata.io) and it will run a
-> SuperDB service on the default port at `http://localhost:9867`.

 Then, in another shell, use Python to create a pool, load some data,
 and run a query: